muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 kind of thing in particular, and is simply the sum of its attributes.
 An attribute is conceptually a name-asset pair, the name being used to look up the attribute in a **Kit**.
-An *attribute name* is an nonqualified program identifier and is conceptually a character string that is not a **Text** value.
-In the general case each attribute of a **Kit** is of a distinct data type, though multiple attributes often have the same type.
+An *attribute name* is an nonqualified program identifier and takes the form of a character string;
+one is represented in isolation by a **Name** value.
+In the general case each attribute asset of a **Kit** is of a distinct data type, though multiple attributes often have the same type.

 The **Kit** possrep is an idiomatic generalization of a discrete